ventrec/laravel-entity-sync/readme.md

 Easily sync entities, when changes occur, to another project.

+**WARNING**

+This package is still under development.
+Breaking changes will occur.
+Use at your own risk.

 ## Introduction

 This package is designed to sync entities from one laravel project to another, something that can be useful if you have a master and client setup.